aflin/rampart/docs/source/sql1.rst

    "Born and raised in Manhattan, New York.
 U.C.
 Berkeley graduate. " +
        "Loves to skydive.
 Built Company from scratch.
 Still uses word-perfect.",

    "Born in Switzerland, raised in South Dakota.
-Columbia graduate. "+
+Columbia graduate. " +
        "Financed operation with inheritance.
 Has no sense of humor.",

    "Stanford graduate.
 Enjoys pizza and beer.
-Proficient in Perl, COBOL,"+
+Proficient in Perl, COBOL," +
        "FORTRAN and IBM System/360",

    "DeVry University graduate.
 Enjoys a good nap.
-Proficient in Python, "+
+Proficient in Python, " +
        "Perl and JavaScript",

-   "High School graduate.
+   "Lincoln High School graduate.
 Self taught Linux and windows administration skills.
-Proficient in "+
+Proficient in " +
        "Bash and GNU utilities.
 Capable of crashing or resurrecting machines with a single ping.",

    "Harvard graduate, full ride scholarship, top of class.
-Proficient in C, C++, "+
+Proficient in C, C++, " +
        "Rust, Haskell, Node, Python.
 Into skydiving.
 Makes a mean latte."
    ];